hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

      --Dir ./ilo5
 ```

 The `--Secure` argument specifies the use of the `HTTPS` secure protocol.
 The `--Auth` parameter allows two modes of authentication in the remote Redfish service: `Basic` and `Session`.
-With the `Basic` authentication, the username/password credentials will be used for each GET requests.
-You can use the `Session` authentication mechanism if it is supported by the remote Redfish service.
+With the `Basic` authentication, the username/password credentials will be used for each GET request.
+You can use the `Session` authentication mechanism, if it is supported by the remote Redfish service.
 In this case, the Mockup Creator will create a Redfish session using the supplied credentials and retrieve a session token from the response headers.
 This token will be used for all the GET requests needed to create the mockup.

-The `None` authenticated mode displayed in the help message of the Mockup Creator is synonym of `Basic`.
+The `None` authenticated mode displayed in the help message of the Mockup Creator is a synonym of `Basic`.
 See the [Python code](https://github.com/DMTF/Redfish-Mockup-Creator/blob/1.1.1/redfishMockupCreate.py).

 The `--Headers` options stores the response headers of each `GET` requests in a `headers.json`.
 More details are present in the in the next paragraph.